huskydj1/ML4HC_RubricScoring/README.md

 This repository includes labeling and synthetic data for one patient as a reference example.
 All patient data is synthetic and created for demonstration purposes only.
 No real patient information is included.

+### Note on Notebooks

+The Jupyter notebooks in this repository are provided primarily for visualization of the code and methodology.
+They are not set up to run directly in Colab or other environments as they require specific dependencies and data paths.
+The notebooks serve as reference implementations to understand our approach.

 ### Contributors

 - Davin Jeong (Harvard)